 Hadoop was created by Doug Cutting and it has its origins in Nutch which is an open source web crawler.
 When Doug Cutting and Mike Cafarella were working on Nutch and trying to scale it they came across two google white papers about GFS (Google’s Distributed File System) and MapReduce.
 Using the architecture described in those white papers Nutch’s developers came up with open source implementation of distributed file system NDFS (Nutch Distributed File System) and MapReduce.

 It was realized that NDFS and MapReduce can be created as a separate project and that way Hadoop initially became a sub-project.
-Yahoo also helped by providing resources and team to develop Hadoop by improving scalability, performance, and reliability and adding many new features.
+Yahoo also helped by providing resources and team to develop the framework by improving scalability, performance, and reliability and adding many new features.
 In 2008 Hadoop became a top-level project in Apache rather than being a sub-project and now it is a widely used framework with its own ecosystem.

 How Hadoop works